 This is frequent in many countries.
 Read the fine print.

 Tip 10 – Consider vehicles with sleeping options

 Another idea is to rent a vehicle in which you can sleep.

 I would not recommend bringing your own vehicle.
 There are just a few official campsites.

 However, if you rent a a van with MadeiraRoadTrip they have authorization for their van to park anywhere.

 All my favorite locations are included (with GPS coordinates, map and tips) in my travel guide eBook that helps you easily plan your Madeira road trip:

-#11 to 17 - Best rental car companies in Madeira
+Best rental car companies in Madeira

 Tip 11 – Cost of car rental in Madeira